jaycode/chanelink/readme.md

     `--privileged` option gives complete host access to the container, allowing you to use telnet from within the app to test out email service.

 5. Now we need to setup our database.
-First, connect to container's bash in (boot2docker) terminal:
+We do this b create a user with your docker:

     ```
     # Find the id of running container with this command.